 - Although most of Week 19’s measurements were taken on an 8-8-8 schedule, its 65.5 ± 4.4 g WET average was confirmed by both 61.8 ± 6.2 g a.m. and 66.4 ± 4.7 g p.m. distributions.

-I’ll guess that a laboratory with automatic rinsing every 6 hours would change differences in DRY a.m. vs. p.m. weights (A) and WET weight gain percentages (C) to become insignificant.
-Removing human causes of variability would improve results.
+I’ll guess that laboratory automated conditions would change differences in DRY a.m. vs. p.m. weights (A) and WET weight gain percentages (C) to become insignificant.
+IAW, removing human causes of variability would improve results.

 2. Per Week 19’s item 2, eating protein, fats, and fiber along with broccoli sprouts lowered compounds’ bioavailability.
 I’m looking for accompaniments that won’t have adverse effects.